-The fifth chapter-Journals, memoirs and the articulation of the self in early 20th century Bengal: the writings on women and their art practice develops from the very first step of documenting the women artists which was through the fragments in the memoirs, letters, reviews (written by them or the male writers), the references of their own art practices lay dismembered, dis-remembered and disintegrated.
+20th century Bengal: the writings on women and their art practice develops from the very first step of documenting the women artists through the fragments in the memoirs, letters, reviews (written by them or the male writers), the references of their own art practices lay dismembered, dis-remembered and disintegrated.
 The fragments about their experiences in art practice become documents filling the lacuna of written materials on them.
 Their paintings would be rarely found in museums or important collections and were usually found in private collections of their descendants or the journals.
 The journals become an important source where both their paintings as well as writings by them and on them could be found.
 The other important sources are the memoirs.
-The journals, the manuals and the memoirs highlighted the conditions in which the women engaged with art practice, their spaces of visibility and brought out the inherent pedagogies which influenced their imagination.
+The journals, the manuals and the memoirs highlighted the conditions in which the women engaged with art practice, their spaces of visibility and brought out the inherent pedagogies that influenced their imagination.